PrometheanDissident/prometheandissident.github.io/pages/psychology.md

 When 10 percent of the population holds an unshakable belief, the belief will always be adopted by the majority of the society<ref>https://www.sciencedaily.com/releases/2011/07/110725190044.htm</ref>.

-## Dysgenics

-Genes that contribute to educational attainment are under negative selection in humans.
-The impact of higher POLYedu scores (the polygenic score for educational attainment) is due mainly to delayed reproduction, in part because those with high POLYedu scores delay reproduction to pursue education.
-However, it appears that higher POLYedu scores have a substantial effect on delayed reproduction that is independent of the actual education attained.
-POLYedu is positively correlated with longevity and HDL cholesterol levels, and negatively negatively correlated with obesity, high-fasting glucose levels, and smoking.
-Thus, the decline of genetic propensity over time has an effect on the population that is not limited to education<ref>https://www.decode.com/decode-study-shows-variants-sequence-genome-contribute-educational-attainment-negative-selection/</ref>.

 ## Belief More

 Corrections are effective only when they do not directly challenge people’s worldviews (can  be done by affirming the self-worth of recipients or by making the correction more persuasive by graphical means), and when they explain why the misinformation was was disseminated in the first place or they must provide an alternative explanation of the relevant event.
 While misinformation is an important part of the post-truth malaise, post-truth cannot be reduced to misinformation.
 Post-truth must be understood as the creation of an alternative epistemology that does not conform to conventional standards of evidentiary support<ref>https://cssn.org/wp-content/uploads/2020/12/Beyond-Misinformation-Understanding-and-Coping-with-the-Post-Truth-Era-Stephan-Lewandowsky.pdf</ref>.